 Activities Covered by this RGP: Permanent or temporary work or structures in navigable waters of the U.S., and/or the permanent or temporary discharge of dredged and/or fill material into waters of the U.S., including wetlands, for repair or protection activities for which this office has determined that an emergency situation exists as defined by this RGP.
-Typical activities authorized under this RGP include, but are not limited to: bank stabilization (not to exceed 500-linear feet, unless this limit is waived by the Corps in writing); restoration of damaged areas; temporary fills for staging, access, and dewatering; repair, replacement, or rehabilitation of existing structures and/or fills (e.g. roads, bridges, utility pipelines and flood control structures, including attendant features, irrigation pumps or intakes, and other existing structures located in waters of the U.S.); construction or repair of fire/fuel breaks, debris and sediment containment structures, including erosion control basins (erosion control basins (erosion control basins cannot be located within a perennial or intermittent stream); removal of accumulated debris and/or sediment (limited to restoring flow conveyance/channel geometry to pre-event dimensions), and other activities associated to emergency repair or protection situations.
+Typical activities authorized under this RGP include, but are not limited to:

+• Bank stabilization (not to exceed 500-linear feet, unless this limit is waived by the Corps in writing);

+- Restoration of damaged areas; - Temporary fills for staging, access, and dewatering;

+• Repair, replacement, or rehabilitation of existing structures and/or fills (e.g. roads, bridges, utility pipelines and flood control structures, including attendant features, irrigation pumps or intakes, and other existing structures located in waters of the U.S.);

+• Construction or repair of fire/fuel breaks, debris and sediment containment structures, including erosion control basins (erosion control basins cannot be located within a perennial or intermittent stream);

+• Removal of accumulated debris and/or sediment (limited to restoring flow conveyance/channel geometry to pre-event dimensions); and